Royal High School, Edinburgh

 The Royal High School (RHS) of Edinburgh is a co-educational school administered by the City of Edinburgh Council.
 The school was founded in 1128 and is one of the oldest schools in Scotland.
 It serves around 1,400 pupils drawn from four feeder primaries in the north-west of the city: Blackhall primary school, Clermiston primary school, Cramond and Davidson's Mains.

 The school's profile has given it a flagship role in education, piloting such experiments as the introduction of the Certificate of Secondary Education, the provision of setting in English and mathematics, and the curricular integration of European Studies and the International Baccalaureate.
 The Royal High School was last inspected by Education Scotland in February 2023.

-The rector is Pauline Walker who replaced Jane Frith, the first woman to head the school.
+Pauline Walker is the current Rector, having taken on the role in 2014.
+She is the second woman to lead the school, following Jane Frith.